jaqhar/CHEXPERT/README.md

 # CHEXPERT
-MSc Project code for Comparative Analysis of multilabel Chest Radiograph Models

-This project involved developing and evaluating various deep neural network architectures for multi-label classification of chest radiographs using the CheXpert dataset.
+MSc Project - Comparative Analysis of Multilabel Chest Radiograph Models This project involved developing and evaluating various deep neural network architectures for multi-label classification of chest radiographs using the CheXpert dataset.

 Models Implemented
-The following convolutional neural network models were implemented and trained on the CheXpert dataset:

 ResNet34
 ResNet50
 ResNet101
 DenseNet121
 MobileNet
 These models leverage transfer learning from ImageNet weights as a starting point.
 The models were further optimized through techniques like fine-tuning, regularization via dropout, data augmentation, learning rate scheduling and early stopping.

 Training Framework

-The models were developed in Python using TensorFlow and Keras.
-The key steps involved:

 Loading the CheXpert dataset images and labels Preprocessing and augmenting the images
 Building generators for training and validation data